“It’s not that they don’t get it. It’s that they’re resisting.”

 Two months since the first “reset” session, Karel’s impatience was noticeably growing back.
 While the teams were starting to get organized with the new ways of working agreed from the discussion sessions and people were feeling that the earlier confusion was settling down, Karel started talking about “moving on to the next phase” and “showing progress.”

-And with that, the frequency and granularity of Karel’s instructions to his people started etching back (see visual).
+And with that, the frequency and granularity of Karel’s instructions to his people started etching back to the microscopic level (see visual).
 One of his team leaders confided to us aptly as “Karel’s back.”

 After one of the team sessions when I had a moment alone with Karel, I asked if I could share him my latest observations and thoughts: “Karel, we’re at crossroads.
 We averted a crisis and your project team is finally up and running and the rest of your teams are picking up the slack.”
 “Now you have a choice, and both are valid choices from a business perspective.
 We can call an end to the fair process experiment, and you can go back to your familiar style of management – which has quirks but works and your people are fine with it.”
 “Or you can continue with the fair process experiment.
 See what happens when you consciously lead with a fair process even in business-as-usual times.
 Choice is yours.”